 Here are the most common myths you see in criminal defense.

 Myth 1: Public Defenders are Just as Good

-Often times it is said that public defenders can get the job done just as well as a hired criminal defense attorney.
+Often times it is said that public defenders can get the job done just as well as a hired criminal defense attorney near me.
 However, this is not necessarily the case.
 Public defenders are regularly stretched to their breaking point, not really caring how the case turns out because they hold such heavy case loads.
 Also, public defenders are generally newer to being an attorney, so they might not have as much experience under their belt.

 When it boils down to it, you want a highly trained criminal defense attorney, there is no point in taking a risk with someone who might not get the job done.

 Myth 2: Any Attorney Can Get the Job Done